ventanarj/mediawiki/README.md

 # mediawiki
-Repositorio para Mediawiki no poenshift
+Repositorio para Mediawiki no poenshift no trf